What are Parlay Picks

 Advertising encourages people to make a lot of choices that they may not make otherwise, such as buying an expensive car or eating a meal that isn’t healthy.
 And while there are questions about the morality of such advertising, as long as the consumer remembers to do those activities in moderation, they should be okay in the long run.

-The Reality of NFL Parlays
+The Reality of Parlay Betting

 In reality, parlays are typically not great for bettors in the long run.
 While some of them do hit some of the time, parlays statistically provide sportsbooks with the greatest hold percentage of any type of wager.
 This is a product of bettors needing multiple outcomes to occur in order for these types of wagers to be successful.